 - “Guilt by association” can impact CPAs in a dispute.

-Loss Prevention Best PracticesApply appropriate safeguards to address the added risk threats associated with cannabis clients.
+Loss Prevention Best PracticesApply appropriate safeguards to address the added risk associated with cannabis clients.
 The following are some best practices to consider:

 - Meet principal(s) face to face to assist in determining integrity.

 - Perform background checks on all principals.

 - Insist that clients have ongoing legal representation.